-The Construction Engineer will require the Contractor to have available materials for the protection of the edges and surface of the unhardened concrete.
+The Engineer will require the Contractor to have available materials for the protection of the edges and surface of the unhardened concrete.
 The protective materials include standard metal form or wood plank having a nominal thickness of not less than two inches and a nominal width of not less than the thickness of the pavement at its edges.
 The surface protective material includes burlap or cotton mats, curing paper, or plastic sheeting.
 When rain appears imminent, paving operations shall stop.
 Place the forms against the sides of the pavement and cover the surface of the unhardened concrete with the protective covering.

-(V) Opening to Traffic: Do not open the pavement to traffic until the specimen beams conforming to Subsection 411.03(J) - Test Specimens attain a flexural strength of 550 pounds per square inch when tested according to AASHTO T 97.
-Do not open the pavement to traffic sooner than seven days after concrete placement regardless of strength attainment.
+(S) Opening to Traffic.
+Do not open the pavement to traffic until the specimen beams conforming to Subsection 411.03(J) - Test Specimens attain a flexural strength of 550 pounds per square inch when tested according to AASHTO T 97.
+Do not open the pavement to traffic before 7 days regardless of strength attainment.

-Clean, sign, and mark the pavement properly and clear the pavement of obstructions before opening the paved yard area to traffic.
+Clean, sign, and mark the pavement properly and clear the pavement of obstructions before opening the roadway to public traffic.

-The Construction Engineer will not allow construction traffic, equipment, or materials on the pavement while the pavement is attaining the required strength.
+The Engineer will not allow construction traffic, equipment, or materials on the pavement while the pavement is attaining the strength.

-(W) Tolerance in Pavement Thickness: The Construction Engineer will check the thickness of the pavement by cores taken by the Contractor according to AASHTO T 24.
-The Construction Engineer will inform the Contractor where to take core samples and observe the Contractor taking core samples.
-Cores must be drilled in the presence of the Construction Engineer.
-The state reserves the right to reject any cores that are not drilled in the presence of the Construction Engineer, in writing, a minimum of 48 hours prior to the drilling of cores.
-Additional drilling of cores due to failure to notify the Construction Engineer will be the responsibility of the Contractor at no cost to the state.
-The Construction Engineer will test the cores according to AASHTO T 148.
+(T) Tolerance in Pavement Thickness.
+The Engineer will check the thickness of the pavement by cores taken by the Contractor according to AASHTO T 24.
+The Engineer will inform the Contractor to take core samples and observe the Contractor taking core samples.
+The Engineer will test the cores according to AASHTO T 148.
 Cores are to be taken to determine thickness acceptability after completion of corrective work.

 When cores are taken to determine the thickness of PCC pavement, a layer of material may adhere to the bottom of the core.
-In determining the thickness of the PCC pavement, the Construction Engineer will not measure non-PCC pavement materials at the bottom of the core.
+Before determining the thickness of the PCC pavement, the Engineer will remove non-PCC pavement materials from the bottom of the core.

-The Construction Engineer will evaluate the pavement on the basis of primary and secondary unit.
-The primary unit of pavement will be the area of pavement placed during one day's paving operations.
+The Engineer will evaluate the pavement on the basis of primary and secondary unit.
+The primary unit of pavement will be the area of mainline pavement placed during one day's paving operations.
+Additionally, the Engineer will consider each ramp including tapers, each intersection, each crossover as a separate primary unit.

-A secondary unit of pavement includes 500 linear feet or fraction thereof, of each mainline paving lane.
-Also, each 1,300 square yards of pavement in non-paving lane areas will be a secondary unit regardless of when the concrete was placed.
+A secondary unit of pavement includes 1,000 linear feet or fraction thereof, of each mainline traffic lane and each shoulder in each primary unit.
+Also, each 1,300 square yards of pavement in ramps, tapers, intersections, and crossroads will be a secondary unit regardless of when the concrete was placed.

-Drill ten (10) cores in each primary limit and drill one (1) core in each secondary unit.
-When the length of that core is not deficient by more than 0.2 inch from the planned thickness, the Construction Engineer will pay for that secondary unit based on the percentage of work completed against the total contract price.
+Drill one core in each secondary unit.
+When the length of that core is not deficient by more than 0.2 inch from the planned thickness, the Engineer will pay for that secondary unit at 100% of the contract unit price.